spatialos/online-services/tools/ServiceAccountCLI/README.md

   --refresh_token_output_file    Required.
 The name of a file to output the refresh token to

-  --lifetime                     (Default: 1.0:0) The lifetime of the service account as a TimeSpan (e.g. days.hours:minutes)
+  --lifetime                     (Default: 1.0:0) The lifetime of the service account as a TimeSpan e.g. days.hours:minutes  - the default corresponds to 1 day.

   --project_write                (Default: false) Whether or not project write access is needed